 One interesting tidbit: A lighting system has been installed to tell time on the tip of Central Plaza.
 It indicates the time by changing colours in a regular sequence—each of the four neon cubes represents 15 minutes of an hour and each of the colours represent two different hours.
 Confusing?
 We agree but if you’re interested to see how it works, there is a demonstration on its website.

-9. Wan Chai harbourside
+9. Relax by Wan Chai harbourside

 Hidden in a shielded location in the hill in Wan Chai, King Yin Lei is one of the most mysterious declared monuments in Hong Kong.
-Built originally as a private residence of a notable family from Guangzhou in 1937, King Yin Lei, a rare and unique mansion in Chinese and Western architectural styles, was almost destroyed in 2007.
+Originally built as a private residence of a notable family from Guangzhou in 1937, King Yin Lei, a rare and unique mansion in Chinese and Western architectural styles, was almost destroyed in 2007.
 Luckily, the government got involved last minute by carrying out a non-in-situ land exchange with the owner—trading a similar piece of land for King Yin Lei.
 It was fully restored in 2010.